vinujakhatode/AutomatedIntegration/README.md

 Edit the `sudoers` file using : `gedit /etc/sudoers` in Redhat.
 Write `jenkins ALL=(ALL)  NOPASSWD:ALL` after the line `root ALL=(ALL) ALL`
 ![sudoers](https://github.com/vinujakhatode/AutomatedIntegration/blob/master/Snapshots/image.png)

+Also, make two directories in Redhat, named Production and Testing.

 - Create the git repository:
 First, change to the directory where you want to work.